-Organisational Enabler Director/s NWMPHN Description and Current or Emerging Activity Outcome Organisational Governance and Accountability Executive Director Systems Capable Organisations - Operational activities of PHNs which support the successful delivery of the PHN Program Population Health Planning and Performance Measurement Director Data, Research and Evaluation needs of our region and take the role of data custodians seriously.
+Organisational Enabler Director/s NWMPHN Description and Current or Emerging Activity Outcome Organisational Governance and Accountability Executive Director Systems Ensure governance and accountability, to our funders and our community, are paramount by ensuring our senior leadership team is supported and skilled to achieve operational excellence.
+Ensure staff are supported to be accountable and do their jobs in a collegiate manner that supports learning and quality improvement.
+Examples of organisational activity include: Review of clinical governance and compliance approach internal and external.
+Consolidation of Contract templates including standardised Terms and Conditions document.
+Implementation of Commissioning Management System to manage and store all commissioning and procurement processes and relational documentation securely.
+Continue to maintain our commitment to Quality Improvement through maintenance of our ISO accreditation.
+Capable Organisations - Operational activities of PHNs which support the successful delivery of the PHN Program Population Health Planning and Performance Measurement Director Data, Research and Evaluation Ensure all activity and approaches are based on the identified needs of our region and take the role of data custodians seriously.
 Commissioned activity is planned, delivered, evaluated and evolved based on evidence and insight from our community.
 Data, both qualitative and quantitative, supports the management of all needs of people in their local region, including an equity focus